-July 3, 2014 — Offering much more than sushi, Japanese restaurants have been popping up on Montréal's thriving culinary scene and causing quite a stir among foodies.
+October 15, 2014 — Offering much more than sushi, Japanese restaurants have been popping up on Montréal's thriving culinary scene and causing quite a stir among foodies.
 In need of fresh Japanese fare in Montréal?
-These three restaurants are sure to satisfy your cravings.
+These four restaurants are sure to satisfy your cravings.

-The boisterous Imadake is an izakaya (Japanese pub) where appetizer-size dishes are served one at a time and shared.
-Home to Montréal's famous "sake bomb", Imadake is known as much for its party ambiance as for its gastronomic flair.
-The environmentally-conscious can rest assured; the restaurant uses mostly organic and sustainable products in its kitchen.
-Signature dish: Miso Gindara, black cod marinated in a sensuous slurry of miso, sake and ginger, then grilled to a caramelized perfection.
+The boisterous Imadake is an izakaya (Japanese pub) where appetizer-sized dishes are meant to be shared.
+Home to Montréal's famous "sake bomb," Imadake is known for its party ambiance and gastronomic flair but also for its sustainability, as its kitchen uses primarily organic products.
+Signature dish: Miso Gindara, black cod marinated in miso, sake and ginger, then grilled to caramelized perfection.

 Shabu Shabu Kagayaki

-The Shabu Shabu, or Japanese fondue, now has its own restaurant in Montréal.
-At Shabu Shabu Kagayaki in Chinatown, patrons cook their own lunch or dinner in a pot of steaming hot broth—a fun way to enjoy a meal at your own pace with a group of friends.
-Their signature dish: the fondue, of course.
-Choose the broth of your liking (the spicy one will add some zing!) and then mix and match vegetable, meat and seafood platters.
+The Shabu Shabu, or Japanese fondue, now has its own restaurant in Montréal’s Chinatown.
+At Shabu Shabu Kagayaki, the signature dish is fondue, of course.
+Patrons can enjoy cooking their own meal in a pot of their favourite hot broth – the spicy one will add zing! – and then mix and match items from vegetable, meat and seafood platters.

 Kyo Bar japonais

-Housed in the chic Place d'Armes Hotel in Old Montréal, Kyo Bar japonais is a Japanese brasserie offering what it bills as "refined Japanese comfort food".
-Their specialties include okonomiyaki, a Japanese pancake topped with delicious seafood.
-Whether you're sitting at the bar or wiling the night away at a long communal table, make sure to taste sake from their extensive list or one of their signature cocktails.
-Mix in tasteful design and an upbeat atmosphere, and voilà: Kyo!
+Located in the chic Place d'Armes Hotel in Old Montréal, Kyo Bar japonais is a Japanese brasserie offering refined Japanese comfort food.
+Specialties include okonomiyaki, a seafood-topped Japanese pancake and the Shabushabu salad.
+Be sure to taste sake from their extensive list or one of their signature cocktails.
+Add tasteful design to upbeat atmosphere, and voilà: Kyo!